oracle/pgql-lang/index.md

  * `ORDER BY` to sort results
  * (`NOT`) `EXISTS` subqueries, to test whether a graph pattern exists, or, doesn't exists

-Regular Path Expressions
+Regular PATH Expressions
 ------------------------

-Regular path expressions allow for expressing complex traversals for all sorts of __reachability analysis__ use cases:
+Regular PATH expressions allow for expressing complex traversals for all sorts of __reachability analysis__ use cases:

 {% include image.html file="example_graphs/electric_network.png" %}